kshatsharmaaa/Learning-Javascript-2/Notes/Lecture13.md

 This will result out to be a syntax error
-It looks like a function statement but it has no name but a function statement should have a name so this is a invalid syntax Use : these are used in a place where functions are used as a value you can see in function expression after var b = there is a anonymous function
+It looks like a function statement but it has no name but a function statement should have a name so this is a invalid syntax Use : these are used in a place where functions are used as a value/parameters you can see in function expression after var b = there is a anonymous function

 # Function Statement VS Function Expression VS Function Declaration?